Kick The Training Wheels Off With These Frequently Asked Questions

 Virtually all of our bikes are given away through a network of non-profits, community organizations, churches and schools.
-We already work with about 150 of these organizations.
 The best way to get a bike is to contact one of these types of organizations in your neighborhood and ask if they are connected with FB4K.
 If not, ask them to consider getting involved with FB4K.
 Organizations can apply for bikes here.

 How do I donate a bike?

-Drop off locations are in the process of being determined for 2018.
-To be notified of when and where to donate a bike, please subscribe to our mailing list:
+Our 2018 Collection Day was on October 6, 2018.
+To be notified of when and where to donate a bike for 2019, please subscribe to our mailing list: